googlefonts/how-to-hint-variable-fonts/README.md

 Now, let’s look at how to add hinting to the lowercase ‘n’, and ‘o’ using the graphical hinting tools.
 For this example, the hinting has been deleted and the glyphs are hinted from scratch.
 In a typical workflow when hinting a Variable font, these glyphs will likely only need minor edits to the Autohinter output.

-**High level hinting strategy for hinting the lowercase ‘o’**
+**Hinting strategy for hinting the lowercase ‘o’**

 Control the top _(lowercase round overshoot height)_ and bottom _(lowercase round undershoot height)_ to be consistent with other lowercase glyphs, using values in the Control Value Table as a reference.

-Reduce blur at the lowercase overshoot height, and baseline undershoot height, using inheritence, to force the undershoot and overshoot values to be equal to the baseline and square x-height until a defined highter point size.
+Reduce blur at the lowercase overshoot height, and baseline undershoot height, using inheritance, to force the undershoot and overshoot values to be equal to the baseline and square x-height until a defined higher point size.

 **High level hinting strategy for hinting the lowercase ‘n’**

-1. Control the top left stem (square x-height) and top round (lowercse round overshoot) and bottom (Baseline) to be consistent with other lowercase glyphs, using values in the Control Value Table as a reference.
-Minimise blur at the the square and round x-height.
+1. Control the top left stem (square x-height) and top round (lowercase round overshoot) and bottom (Baseline) to be consistent with other lowercase glyphs, using values in the Control Value Table as a reference.
+Minimise blur at the square and round x-height.

 2. Control the weight of the top round.